 A: Free speech rights are indivisible.
 Restricting the speech of one group or individual jeopardizes everyone’s rights because the same laws or regulations used to silence bigots can be used to silence you.
-Conversely, laws that defend free speech for bigots can be used to defend the rights of civil rights workers, anti-war protesters, lesbian and gay activists and others fighting for justice.
+Conversely, laws that defend free speech for bigots can be used to defend the rights of civil rights workers, anti-war protesters, lesbian and gay activists, and others fighting for justice.
 For example, in the 1949 case of Terminiello v.
 Chicago, the ACLU successfully defended an ex-Catholic priest who had delivered a racist and anti-Semitic speech.
 The precedent set in that case became the basis for the ACLU’s successful defense of civil rights demonstrators in the 1960s and ’70s.

-The indivisibility principle was also illustrated in the case of Neo-Nazis whose right to march in Skokie, Illinois in 1979 was successfully defended by the ACLU.
-At the time, then ACLU Executive Director Aryeh Neier, whose relatives died in Hitler’s concentration camps during World War II, commented: “Keeping a few Nazis off the streets of Skokie will serve Jews poorly if it means that the freedoms to speak, publish or assemble any place in the United States are thereby weakened.”
+The indivisibility principle was also illustrated in the case of Neo-Nazis, whose right to march in Skokie, Illinois, in 1979 was successfully defended by the ACLU.
+At the time, then ACLU Executive Director Aryeh Neier, whose relatives died in Hitler’s concentration camps during World War II, commented: “Keeping a few Nazis off the streets of Skokie will serve Jews poorly if it means that the freedoms to speak publish or assemble any place in the United States are thereby weakened.”

 Q: I have the impression that the ACLU spends more time and money defending the rights of bigots than supporting the victims of bigotry!!??

 A: Not so.
-Only a handful of the several thousand cases litigated by the national ACLU and its affiliates every year involves offensive speech.
-Most of the litigation, advocacy and public education work we do preserves or advances the constitutional rights of ordinary people.
+Only a handful of the several thousand cases litigated by the national ACLU and its affiliates every year involve offensive speech.
+Most of the litigation, advocacy, and public education work we do preserves or advances the constitutional rights of ordinary people.
 But it’s important to understand that the fraction of our work that does involve people who’ve engaged in bigoted and hurtful speech is very important:

 Defending First Amendment rights for the enemies of civil liberties and civil rights means defending it for you and me.